SRISA

 For Non-U.S. Students

-If you wish to study with SRISA – and you do not belong to the European Union – you may need to obtain a student visa for Italy, depending on your citizenship, regardless of length of stay.
+Depending on your citizenship, if you wish to study with SRISA and you do not belong to the European Union you may need to obtain a student visa for Italy regardless of length of stay.
 You will need to contact the Italian Embassy or Italian Consulate General in your country to obtain information.
 SRISA will only provide non-U.S. students their official letters of enrollment to present to the Italian Consulate once full payment has been made.
 If your consulate requests additional documentation from SRISA, you may contact our office for assistance.
-Every consulate has specific rules and regulations regarding their visas, therefore we kindly recommend that you contact your specified consulate.
+Each Consulate has specific rules and regulations regarding their visas, therefore we recommend that you contact your specified Consulate.

 THE FOLLOWING COUNTRIES NEED A STUDY VISA FOR PERIODS UNDER 90 DAYS: